alfredos84/cuSHG/README.md

 This package returns a set of `.dat` files with the fundamental (pump) and SH (signal) electric fields, separated into real and imaginary parts.

 ### GPU architecture
 Make sure you know your GPU architecture before compiling and running simulations.
-For example, pay special attention to the sm_75 flag defined in the provided `cuOPO.sh` file.
+For example, pay special attention to the sm_75 flag defined in the provided `cuSHG.sh` file.
 That flag might not be the same for your GPU since it corresponds to a specific architecture.
 For instance, I tested this package using two different GPUs:
 1. Nvidia Geforce MX250: architecture -> Pascal -> flag: sm_60
 2. Nvidia Geforce GTX1650: architecture -> Turing -> flag: sm_75